nickbrett1/data-science-on-gcp/README.md

 I made a few changes and additions to the code as I went through the book:

 1. Added support for a vscode development container.
 This allows for the necessary client side environment to be automatically setup, specifically:
     1. All the necessary python packages are installed.
-Only tensorflow is pinner (@2.12) as newer versions didn't work.
+Only tensorflow is pinned (@2.12) as newer versions didn't work.
     2. The latest gcloud SDK package is downloaded, installed from google.com and added to PATH
     3. A .boto file is added that allows faster GSUtil uploads and removes some warnings
     4. Postgres client and graphviz are installed